specs-cli/specs-cli/DSPI_WORKFLOW_MINI.md

 **Run command**: `/create_feature_specs with STORY.md` (use @ or # to reference the file)

-This will create a combined feature specification file consisting of business logic, data model, API contract, and UI/UX design.
-Review and adapt it to your needs!
+This will create separate specification type files covering business logic, data model, API contract, and UI/UX design.
+Additional specification types can be supported as needed.
+Review and adapt them to your needs!

 **Move STORY.md** into the new feature specs directory.